HL7/fhir-shorthand/input/pagecontent/index.md

 * **Web-Based SUSHI** The underlying architecture of SUSHI is compatible with future server-based deployment, potentially providing an interactive experience with FSH and SUSHI.

 * **Slicing Support:** Currently, slicing requires the user to specify discriminator type, path, and slicing rules.
 It is anticipated that a future version of SUSHI will handle most slicing situations without explicit declarations by the user.
-To enable this, FHIR Shorthand will specify a set of algorithms that can be used to infer slicing discriminators based on the nature of the slices.
+To enable this, FSH will specify a set of algorithms that can be used to infer slicing discriminators based on the nature of the slices.
 We have nicknamed this “Ginsu Slicing” for the amazing 1980’s TV knife that slices through anything.

 * **Multiple Language Support:** At present, FSH supports only one language at a time (it can be any language).
 In the future, FSH and SUSHI may introduce mechanisms for generating the same IG in multiple languages.